You are here: Urology Textbook > Prostate > Prostatitis > Acute bacterial prostatitis

 Transrectal ultrasound imaging

 After initiating the antibiotic treatment, transrectal imaging can be safely performed and may reveal an abscess of the prostate [fig. prostatic abscess].
-Alternative imaging: computed tomography.
+Alternative imaging is possible with a CT scan.

 Treatment of Acute Prostatitis